mikasenghaas/social-experiment-study/README.md

 The popularity metrics for the Reddit posts are continuously written to a CSV file called `results.csv`.

-The experiment creates logs in the file `logs.txt` to oversee the progress of the experiment over time and to debug potential issues.
+The experiment creates logs in the file `experiment.log` to oversee the progress of the experiment over time and to debug potential issues.

 ## 📝 License